CloudsDocker/cloudsdocker.github.io/_posts/2023/07/2023-07-22-Composition_and_Aggregation_in_Object-Oriented_Modelin.md

 layout: single
 category: tech
 ---
-> "The best way to predict the future is to invent it." - Alan Kay
+> "The pas does not equal the future unless you live there." - Tony Robbins

 # Understanding Composition and Aggregation in Object-Oriented Modeling